zpeleg/path-light/docs/specs.md

 # Path Light Project

-* The Problem
-* Challenges
-* User Stories
-  * Cucumber
-* Proposed solution
-  * Overview
-  * Details
-* Physical Architecture
-* Software Archutecture
-  * Master
-  * Slave
-* UMLish

-* Wifi Expansion
-* Logging
+[TOC]

 ## The Problem
 The entrance path to our house is very dark at night, we want to light it up.
 We want to do it in a spectacular way with lights fading in when detecting people coming in.

-Also, we have lights at the front of the house and at the start of the path that we want to turn on when it becomes dark.
+### Static Lights

+We want the lights at either end of the path to stay constantly lit, these aren't led strips, they are regular lights.

 ## Challenges

 ### Controlling large amount of lights over a large distance
-The Arduino Uno has 6 PWM pins, the Mega has 15.
-The path light will be 15 separate strips of leds, with the entrance and exit lights being additional two outputs.
+The Arduino does not have enough PWM outputs (even the Mega) to control the entire path and the static lights.

-This means there are not enough pins in a single arduino, and we must use an expansion board (like the PCA9685) or two arduinos to control all the pwm lights.
+We will want to expand the amount of outputs that we use.an expansion board (like the [PCA9685](https://www.adafruit.com/product/815)) or two arduinos to control all the pwm lights.

-Another problem with running all the lights off a single arduino (or ana arduino with expansion board) is that there are many cables to pass over a long distance, which takes up a lot of space and is difficult to pass over the distance of the path.
+Another problem with running all the lights off a single Arduino (or an arduino with expansion board) is the distance and amount of cables, which takes up a lot of space and is difficult to pass over the distance of the path.

 #### Solution

+We can solve the problem by:

+* Using a PCA9685 to add more PWM outputs over i2c
+* Use multiple Arduinos communicating

-We will use two arduinos in a master-slave configuration communicating over RS485, half of the lights will be ocntrolled by one, and the other half will be controlled ny the other.
+We will use two arduinos in a master-slave configuration communicating over RS485, half of the lights will be ocntrolled by one, and the other half will be controlled by the other.

+Any additional outputs needed will be added using the PCA9685.

 ### Facilitating future improvements
-I would like to be able to expand the functionality of the product a t a later date to add cool stuff like wifi or simply a light switch to keep it turned on.
-To do this we must design our code to be expandable and not like other simple arduino projects.
+~~I would like to be able to expand the functionality of the product at a later date to add cool stuff like wifi or simply a light switch to keep it turned on.
+To do this we must design our code to be expandable and not fragile.~~

+Relegated to v2 if ever.

 ## User stories

-In the /features directory.
+In the `/features` directory.

+Basically: _If movement and night time, fade in the lights._

 ## Proposed solution